martinschaef/grovepi/README.md

-# Clap sensor for Hue lights with GrovePi #
+# Clap-clap sensor for Hue lights with GrovePi #

 ## Setup ##
 - Make sure you have the GrovePi installed properly.